Klnder/exhibition-curator/README.md

 ## About the project

-The aim of this project is to collect the list of artworks from differents Museum, and allow the user to search and filter through them, and create his own gallery.
+The aim of this project is to collect a list of artworks from different Museums, and allow the user to search and filter through them, and create his own gallery.

-For this project, I use artworks from 2 differents API :
+For this project, I use artwork from two different API :

 [Arts Institute of Chicago](https://api.artic.edu/docs/)
 [Cleveland Museum of Art](https://openaccess-api.clevelandart.org/)

-The project is available here: [Go to Exhibition Creator](https://exhibitioncurator.netlify.app/home)
+The project is available here: [Go to Exhibition Curator](https://exhibitioncurator.netlify.app/home)

-The project have been developed using React, Tailwind, and DaisyUI.
+The project has been developed using React, Tailwind, and DaisyUI.

+This project can be further developed with this kind of functionality :

+- DB with users
+- Further filters
+- Further API
+- save and load filters in the URL

 ## Create your own version